 Ranked among the top technological universities in the world, the Technion has a distinguished faculty of 550 that includes two Nobel Prize-winning scientists.
 These faculty members collaborate with leading scientists on research projects worldwide.
 The campus houses 40 research institutes and centers and nine interdisciplinary centers of excellence.
 Visiting academics and some 400 overseas graduate students provide an international atmosphere.
 The Technion's semester, summer and year-long programs in English are open to undergraduate and graduate students from all over the world.

-Students enroll in an introductory Ulpan, intensive Hebrew study program at the University of Haifa before the regular semester program.
+Students can enroll in an optional introductory Ulpan, intensive Hebrew study program at the University of Haifa before the regular semester program.
 The Ulpan does have an additional cost, so is not required, but is strongly encouraged.
 Students then complete a full course load of courses offered in English at the Technion.
 Information about the range of courses can be found on the Technion website.
 Students may also take one humanities course at the University of Haifa during the semester.
 Local staff determine whether you have met the prerequisites for chosen courses.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.